-If you are interested in becoming a member of Mandarin United Methodist Church, you are invited to join Pastor Will Wold and Andrea Vrtikapa, Congregational Connector, for our class, Methodism & Christianity 101.
+If you are interested in becoming a member of Mandarin United Methodist Church, you are invited to join the pastors and Andrea Vrtikapa, Congregational Connector, for our class, Methodism & Christianity 101.

 In this 7-week study, you will learn more about our church, dig deeper into what it means to be a United Methodist, what the membership vows entail, and how to live as a disciple of Jesus Christ.
 Following the study, you will have the opportunity to unite in membership with Mandarin United Methodist Church.
 For complete details and upcoming dates, contact Andrea Vrtikapa, Congregational Connector, for more information about beginning your journey to church membership.
 The following are responses to several of the most frequently asked questions about membership in our church.

 Do I have to be baptized to join the church?